 Fire Response and Recovery

 CalEPA and its departments assist local, state and federal agencies during and after major wildfires.
 The services provided include emergency air monitoring by the California Air Resources Board, identification and removal of hazardous materials by the Department of Toxic Substances Control, and debris and ash removal by CalRecycle.
 The State Water Resources Control Board monitors water quality and ensures debris removal activities include measures to contain debris on site and prevent ash and other materials from entering rivers, creeks and streams.
 Click here for Emergency Response Links.

 The Guide to Disaster Assistance Services for Californians provides detailed information about the types of federal, state and local disaster assistance services available in the state.
 There are no costs to apply for these programs.
 Download the Guide

 The United States Environmental Protection Agency provides an in-depth Q&A on air quality and particle pollution.

 The United States Environmental Protection Agency explains health effects from asbestos, where to find it and how it affects your family, schools and cleanup sites.

 Tips for Protecting Yourself from Asbestos

-EPA is leading the survey, collection and disposal of household hazardous waste (HHW) at nearly 7,000 residential and commercial parcels affected by the fires in Sonoma and Napa counties.
+EPA leads the survey, collection and disposal of household hazardous waste (HHW).
 As part of this effort, EPA will also address asbestos found on properties.
 This work will clear the way for later removal of ash and debris, allowing the rebuilding process to begin.